apiaryio/ivy/README.md

   * callback must be present
   * first argument of callback signature is either Error or null

+* Think about context change
+  * Last callback is about placing task in queue as opposed to having direct callback
+  * However, extracting to named function is needed
+  * Multiple callbacks looks strange.

 * Explicit is better then implicit
   * In first version, use explicit task registrations
   * Leave continuation and function "backresolve" to v2